Google Ads Secrets: How to Spy on Competitors Adwords Edition

 The first step to finding out what your Google Ads competitors are doing is finding out who is advertising on Google Ads.
 The easiest way to do this is to search a couple of keywords and see which advertisers pop up.

-For the advertisers that show up, you can take a look at their data with SimilarWeb.
+For the advertisers that show up, you can look at their data with SimilarWeb.
 Once you plug in the URLs you’ve found, scroll down to the Traffic Source report:

 This report shows you the traffic sources of the website(s) searched.